thanhnguyen-aws/verify-rust-std/doc/src/challenges/0025-vecdeque.md

 The verification must be unbounded---it must hold for slices of arbitrary length.

-The verification must be hold for generic type `T` (no monomorphization).
+The verification must hold for generic type `T` (no monomorphization).

 ### List of UBs